Please don't squeeze the Colonic tube

 Several people have made attempts to talk it through but no one has provided credible evidence based in physiology, by published paper or written documentation to their claims.
 I assume these are merely opinions and speculation, and their lack of understanding how the body functions.

 Mechanics are primarily full inspirations with intention of first moving the diaphragm towards the umbilicus and perineum, then permitting oxygen to enter the lungs simply, this having a direct mechanical affect on the large intestine for the action of defecation.
 Another form of mechanics is the breaking down of food in the oral cavity.

 Functions include the Enteric Nervous System (ENS) is a subdivision of the Peripheral Nervous System which directly controls the gastrointestinal system and intestinal motility.
-The Myenteric plexus is embedded between the longitudinal and circular layers of muscularis externa and provides motor innervations to both layers and secretomotor innervations to the mucosa, having both parasympathetic and sympathetic input.
+The Myenteric plexus is embedded between the longitudinal and circular layers of muscularis externa and provides motor innervation to both layers and secretomotor innervation to the mucosa, having both parasympathetic and sympathetic input.

 The gastrocolic reflex increase the motility of small and large intestines in response to stomach distention from food, whereas increased rectal pressures induce defecation.